couchbase/cbft/IDEAS.md

 Inside a single cbft process...

-- LIndex (Low-level Index - consumes StreamRequests)
+- PIndex (an "Index Partition" that consumes StreamRequests)

 - StreamRequests (a channel of StreamRequest)

 - Feed (hook up a data source & pushes requests into 1 or more StreamRequests)

-- Manager (manages a set of LIndexes, StreamRequests, and Feeds)
+- Manager (manages a set of PIndexes, StreamRequests, and Feeds)

-- Queryer (scatter/gathers across relevant LIndexes)
+- Queryer (scatter/gathers across relevant PIndexes)

-An LIndex consumes a StreamRequests and maintains a single bleve index.
-That bleve index *might* just be a partition of a larger index, but an LIndex doesn't really know.
+An PIndex (Physical Index or Index Partition) consumes a StreamRequests and maintains a single bleve index.
+That bleve index *might* just be a partition of a larger index, but an PIndex doesn't really know.
 Higher levels of the system (Manager) have the partition to index mapping.
-An LIndex, in contrast, just knows about a single StreamRequests as its input, and an LIndex doesn't know about couchbase, buckets, vbuckets, or DCP/TAP.
+An PIndex, in contrast, just knows about a single StreamRequests as its input, and an PIndex doesn't know about couchbase, buckets, vbuckets, or DCP/TAP.

 A StreamRequests is a channel of StreamRequest objects, which might represent mutations (document updated, deleted), or "administrative"